lloydroc/lloydroc.github.io/content/post/hardware/raspberry-pi-spi.md

 spi{m}-{n}cs
 ```

 Where `m` represents the SPI bus or controller, and `n` is the number of `CE` chip-enable pins to use.
-For examle, if we overlayed `spi1-3cs` after rebooting we'd have:
+For example, if we overlayed `spi1-3cs` after rebooting we'd have:

 {{< highlight bash >}}
 $ ls -l /dev/spidev0*